 Male catkins in an internet photos from Silvano Ravido in Italy.

-I have yet to see a male flower!
+I have yet to see a male flower in person!

 These female catkins are on one of my plants.
 Like many other Salix on my property it flowered freely in 2017 for the first time.
 I have no explanation unless it was the drought in 2016.
 Mid-May.